 Residents participate in our pediatric orthopedic surgery service, which takes place at the Center for Children, part of Hassenfeld Children’s Hospital, during the second, third, fourth, and fifth years of the residency program.
 You are closely supervised by members of the pediatric orthopedic faculty.

 Two general and two neuromuscular clinics are the focus of the outpatient experience, including clinics in cerebral palsy and spina bifida.
-In your second year, you focus on outpatient care, with the primary operative role of surgical assistant.
+In your second year of training, your focus is on outpatient care, with the primary operative role of surgical assistant.
 During the third, fourth, and fifth years of the program, your operative experience increases significantly with a graduated level of autonomy.

 Clinical Rotation in Shoulder and Elbow Surgery